akvas/egucolours/README.md

 European Geosciences Union (EGU) colour palettes and division colours derived from EGU's [visual identity](https://www.egu.eu/visual-identity/) and [structure overview](https://www.egu.eu/structure/divisions/).
+Usage examples and the package reference can be found in the [documentation](https://akvas.github.io/egucolours/index.html).

 The package can be installed via `pip`:

 ```bash